Spring Garden Revival

 Post-Dethatching Stormwater Management in Compliance with River Forest’s MS4 Program

-Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours, as per National Weather Service Chicago updates, and never be performed on saturated clay soils to prevent rutting and compaction.
-For further guidance on stormwater compliance and erosion control, consult:
+Scheduling dethatching should avoid periods when heavy rain is forecast within 24-48 hours (National Weather Service Chicago), and never be performed on saturated soils to prevent rutting and compaction.
+For more information on stormwater compliance and erosion control, consult:

 400 Park Avenue, River Forest, IL 60305